ocean-onion/BDCraft-maybe/docs/economy/villager.md

 Collectors will:
 - Only accept BD crops (no vanilla crops)
-- Pay with emeralds for BD crops
+- Pay with emeralds AND server currency for BD crops
 - Reject any items that are not BD crops
 - Have limited daily purchasing capacity
 - Reset their trades on a regular schedule